edagokeri/edagokeri/README.md

 - 👋 Hi, I’m Eda Gökeri, I am studying Computer Engineering.
 - 👀 I’m interested in Software Development.
 Also I am into C++ and Java programming languages.
-- 🌱 I’m currently learning Swift and C# for Visual Programming.
+- 🌱 I’m currently learning C# and Unity for Visual Programming and Game Developing.
 - 💞️ I’m looking to collaborate with a group on any project.

 <!---